 And speaking of that chap in the White House, who can forget H. L. Mencken (1880-1956) depressing prophesy come true last year, that “On some great and glorious day the plain folks of the land will reach their heart’s desire at last, and the White House will be adorned by a downright moron.”

 Now I don’t know about you, but as much as I hate to see the current status of the world reduced to these tragic events, I can’t help but think that no amount of positive thinking is able to gloss over these sordid states of affairs with Pinker’s astonishingly naive claim that things are getting better by the day.
 If global poverty has been reduced and longevity expanded, it is nevertheless within the larger herd of human lemmings hurtling down the cliff toward extinction.
-One consolation might be that we have made damned sure every other species of creatures critical to our survival has been made extinct before us.

 No need to give up all hope, however!
 Apparently, the great barren expanse of Mars is waiting for us, as all-round wunderkind Elon Musk will be able to shoot us there in a tin can perhaps as soon a seven years from now.
 It seems space is where our future lies as the acolytes of modern consumerism!
 Mars will be the first interplanetary step after we’re done with the earth, and from there we will spread it among the stars, to infinity and beyond.
 Our greatest gift to the cosmos, indeed!